There are several advantages in using a research database to find full-text journal articles on your topic.

 (dementia OR "Alzheimer's disease") AND ("fall prevention" OR "fall risk assessment")

-Use of an asterisk * searches for the root of a word
+Use of an asterisk * after the root of a word will search for various word endings

 nurs* will find nurse, nurses, nursing